Have Questions?

 Galvanize will work with the lending partner to ensure that the correct loan amounts are adjusted before the loan disbursement date.
 Your loan provider will reach out to you with new loan information after the adjustment is made.

 It depends.
-Our lending partners offer different repayment options, some of which require that you make interest-only payments while in the program and during your grace period, after which time you will start the repayment period for the length of the agreed upon loan term.
+Our lending partners offer different repayment options, some of which require that you make interest-only payments while in the program and during your grace period, after which you will start the repayment period for the length of the agreed-upon loan term.
 Refer to your loan agreement with Ascent or Climb for more information.

 Probably not.
 We recommend that you contact your student loan provider to answer this question.
-Because Galvanize is not an accredited institution and is not approved to accept federal funding, federal student loans are ineligible for deferment while attending a Galvanize program.
+Because Hack Reactor is not an accredited institution and is not approved to accept federal funding, federal student loans are ineligible for deferment while attending a Galvanize program.

 Scholarship Questions

-The asynchronous interview uses a platform called Kira Talent to allow you to interview on your own time.
+The asynchronous interview allows you to interview on your own time.
 We’ve recorded ourselves asking interview questions, and you will video record yourself as you answer.
 You will receive the invitation to interview the business day following the application deadline, and you’ll have about 6 days to complete it.
-(Exact time between deadlines may be affected by holidays.)
+(The exact time between deadlines may be affected by holidays.)
 You can interview at a time that is most convenient for you, so long as you do so by the deadline you are given in your interview invitation.

 Carefully review the eligibility criteria provided in the scholarship terms and conditions.
 Final eligibility is based on the self identification you provide on the scholarship form.